“The Longest Night”

 “I thought they might be your ‘Broken.’
 Don’t you recognize any of them?”

 “Look at their eyes,” Weaver whispered.
-“Vacant.
+“Empty.
 This is the work of a cogimancer.”

 Luke shook his head.
 “Can’t be simple mind-control.
 They’re acting without supervision.
 They’re straight-up tranquilized.
 Like your fucking Arcanus Ostiaries.
-Who the hell could have done that to this many people?”
+Who the hell could be powerful enough to do that to this many people?”

 He jumped at a sudden sound like a gong knell, low and close.
 Beside him, Weaver swore.